Antennacanthopodia: Cirriform Structures

 Antennacanthopodia might have had a pair of tendril-like appendages at the end of the body.
 These are known as "cirriform structures", measure around 60% of the body's length, and appear highly flexible.
 Nevertheless, they may instead be ruptured body contents from later stages of decay.

 Classification

 So far, Antennacanthopodia is the only widely accepted stem-onychophoran lobopodian from the Cambrian period.
 The affinity of other Cambrian lobopodians, especially outside those outside of the arthropod total-group, is heavily contested and varies from study to study.
 As such, Antennacanthopodia is critical in elucidating the origins of what is now a purely terrestrial phylum.
 It shows that many onychophoran traits (antenna with ocelli at their base, stubby legs with foot pads, modified second or third appendages) had already evolved in the Cambrian.
 However, as seen with Antennipatus, characteristics such as slime papillae did not evolve until later, likely after colonizing the land.

+Phylogeny

-The cladogram below is simplified from Jean-Bernard Caron and Cédric Aria's paper describing the lobopodian Ovatiovermis.
+The slightly simplified cladogram below is from a 2025 paper by Knecht et al. redescribing the lobopodian Palaeocampa anthrax.